 Registration & ResearchCopyright protection is often misunderstood.
 A creator does not need to file or register his/her work with the US Copyright Office in order to secure rights for that work.
 A work is copyrighted automatically when it is “fixed” for the first time by the creator.
 (Remember, copyright protection can only be granted to works that have been fixed in some medium.)
 The duration of that protection for all works created on or after January 1, 1978, is the life of the author plus 70 years.
 For works with multiple authors, the term is 70 years after the death of the last surviving author.

 Although registration is not a condition of copyright protection, there are several benefits; it is a legal formality that produces a public record of the copyright claim.
-Additionally, registration is required before a copyright infringement lawsuit may be filed in court for works originating in the United States.
+Additionally, registration is required to seek statutory damages in a copyright infringement lawsuit that is filed in court for works originating in the United States.
 Registration may be made at any time within the original term of the copyright (the life of the author plus 70 years.)

 To register a copyright, a creator must file a claim with the US Copyright Office.
 The application consists of three parts: a completed application form, a filing fee, and a nonreturnable “deposit.”
 The deposit is a copy of the work submitted to the Copyright Office.